vblanco20-1/vulkan-guide/docs/chapter-3/push_constants.md

     _meshPipeline = pipelineBuilder.build_pipeline(_device, _renderPass);
 ```

-Now our mesh pipeline has the space for the pushconstants, so we can now execute the command to use them.
+Now our mesh pipeline has the space for the push constants, so we can now execute the command to use them.

 in `draw()` function, right before the `vkCmdDraw` call, we are going to compute and write the push constant.